User Experience Design

 Since I’m bounded to a nondisclosure agreement, there are no specific client- or team member names mentioned throughout the portfolio and case studies.
 When names do show, there are additional agreements made with the client/person at hand.

-The biggest challenge we faced was to keep the high quality and quantity of banners maintained, while also making the creation of banners as much as automation-friendly as possible.
-Secondly, it should be time and cost efficient.
-A third one, the ability to create all banner sizes stated in the guidelines, with corresponding content.
+The biggest challenge we faced, was to maintain high quality and quantity, whilst also making the creation of these high-grade banners as automated as possible.
+Furthermore, the tool had to be time and cost efficient.
+And lastly, the tool had to have the ability to create all banner sizes stated in their guidelines, plus fit all their varying content.

 Banner Builder can create multiple banner sizes with the same content, or one size for multiple channels, with multiple content variations.
 Each campaign/season, content is uploaded, smart templates are defined conform pre-produced guidelines, and channel requirements are created.
 Once everything is set up, banners can be created by the end users.
 Dynamically and online.

 While working on the project, I was responsible for the overall user experience, interaction concepts, and the visual/user interface design.
-Translating the problem and needs into a valuable design solution, eliminating the pain points at hand.
-Observing how meetings developed.
-Retrieving data and information from those meetings, analyzing it, and using it to strengthen design decisions.
+I translated the problem and needs into a valuable design solution, eliminating the pain points at hand.
+I observed how meetings developed and retrieved data and information from those meetings.
+I analyzed it and used it to strengthen the design decisions.

-Direct contact with the client ensured me to understand the context of use better.
-We figured out that the current banner creation process was oriented through either one banner or one channel at a time.
-The actionable problem statement we identified throughout the kick-off and briefing:
+Direct contact with the client enabled me to understand the context of use better.
+We figured out that the current banner creation process was focused on either one banner or one channel at a time.
+The actionable problem statement we identified throughout the kick-off and briefing was as followed:

-“How might we produce large quantities of marketing banners conform guidelines and channels, while being time efficient and meeting high quality requirements?”
+“How might we produce large quantities of marketing banners that are according to guidelines and channels, while being time efficient and meeting high quality requirements?”

 Since there was little room for good user research, we had to work with the client and our knowledge of the users and process.
-We found out that users work on banners via separate InDesign files.
-The repetitive activity can interfere with the high quality requirements.
+We discovered that users work on banners in separate InDesign files.
+This is a repetitive activity, which can interfere with the high quality requirements.
 We analyzed all the collected information.
 Four key pain points emerged: